-Reuse your old magazines and create found poetry from the words and phrases you discover on their pages.
-Found poetry takes kids on a treasure hunt for wonderful words and phrases.
-Then, they will use those words and phrases to find a poem; to write a “found” poem by collaging together something in a new, poetic way.
+Found poetry takes kids on a treasure hunt for wonderful words and cool phrases.
+Then, they will use those words and phrases to find a poem, to write a found poem by collaging together something in a new, poetic way.

-1. Get old magazines out of your recycling bin.
-You can also use newspapers, old books, junk mail, grocery lists, or anything with printed text.
+1. Collect old magazines, advertisements, newspapers, old books, junk mail, grocery lists, or anything with printed text.

-3. Play with words and phrases.
+3. Ready to write found poetry?
+Play with words and phrases.
 Try different arrangements.
 When you find an arrangement you like, read it out loud.
 If you like it, you’ve found a poem!

 You’ll have so much creative fun as you explore found poetry!